 Bullet journaling is really popular with adults but kids too can enjoy these scientifically proven methods that are making people happier.

-(We home educate so a journal is a nice way of introducing just a little structure and practicing the days of the week, months etc
+We home educate so a bullet journal is a nice way of introducing a little structure.

-I couldn’t find a kids bullet journal that ticked all the boxes…so I made my own (as I often do!)
+I couldn’t find a kids bullet journal that includes everything I wanted…so I made my own.

 Kids Bullet Journal | What’s it all about?